Remains found in California mountains where actor Julian Sands disappeared - ExBulletin

 The Baldy Bowl, a large sloping area below the ridge of Mount Baldy Ski Area, is a popular destination for skiers, climbers and backpackers.
 Sands was considered an experienced hiker, officials said at the time of his disappearance.

-Born in England, Sands moved to California in the 1980s to pursue a career in Hollywood after the success of the 1985 film A Room with a View, a period romance in which he starred opposite Helena Bonham Carter. .
+Born in England, Sands moved to California in the 1980s to pursue a career in Hollywood after the success of the 1985 film A room with a viewa period romance in which he was cast as the leading man opposite Helena Bonham Carter.

 |